FilippoGib/Autonomous_Driving_Systems/3_particle_filter/REPORT.md

 2. Particle Count vs. Computational Cost: The number of particles is a direct trade-off between accuracy and stability on one hand, and computational lag on the other.

 3. The Danger of Over-Confidence: In an attempt to get a perfect result, I tightened the parameters too much.

-By setting both sigma_pos (the "search cloud") and sigma_landmark (the "target") to tiny values, I made the filter brittle and over-confident.

 When a normal, small odometry drift occurred, the entire particle cloud (which was too small) missed the true pose.

-Because the sensor trust was also too high, it assigned a weight of zero to all 2000 particles, causing a total filter collapse.
+Because the sensor trust was also too high, it assigned a weight of near zero to all 2000 particles, causing a total filter collapse.
 By relaxing the parameters a bit I was able to find the "sweet spot" and obtain a stable solid version.

 4. BONUS: I performed some code clean-up and I removed some useless calls that generated random numbers.
 By doing so I think I unintentionally messed up all the code relying on randomness because the robot had a harder time localizing itself and I had to tune the parameters again.